I'm the Villainess, So I'm Taming the Final Boss: Light novels

 The series by Sarasa Nagase began serialization online on the user-generated novel publishing website Shōsetsuka ni Narō in May 2017.
 It was acquired by Kadokawa Shoten who began publishing it as a light novel with illustrations by Mai Murasaki through their Kadokawa Beans Bunko imprint on September 1, 2017.
 The light novel is licensed in North America by Yen Press.
-As of September 2022, ten volumes have been released.
+As of December 2022, eleven volumes have been released.

 Manga

 A manga adaptation by Anko Yuzu was serialized in Kadokawa Shoten's seinen manga magazine Comp Ace from June 2018 to August 2019.
 It was collected in three tankōbon volumes.
 The manga is also licensed in North America by Yen Press.

 Anime

 On October 1, 2021, an anime adaptation was announced.
 It was later revealed to be a television series produced by Maho Film and directed by Kumiko Habara, with scripts written by Kenta Ihara, and character designs handled by Momoko Makiuchi, Eri Kojima, and Yūko Ōba.
 The music is composed by Natsumi Tabuchi, Hanae Nakamura, Miki Sakurai, Sayaka Aoki, and Kanade Sakuma.
 It aired from October 1 to December 17, 2022, on Tokyo MX, MBS, Wowow, AT-X, and BS-TBS.
 The opening theme song is "Kyо̄kan Sarenakute mo Ii Janai" (共感されなくてもいいじゃない) by Rie Takahashi, while the ending theme song is "Nomick" (ノミック, Nomikku) by ACCAMER.
-Crunchyroll licensed the series outside of Asia, and have streamed an English dub starting on October 15, 2022.
-Medialink also licensed the series across Asia-Pacific.
+Crunchyroll streamed the series outside of Asia, and have premiered an English dub starting on October 15, 2022.
+Medialink licensed the series across Asia-Pacific.